DDigimon/DDigimon.github.io/_pages/about.md

 News
 ======
-[Oct.
-2024] Our paper [How Do Large Language Models Understand Graph Patterns?
-A Benchmark for Graph Pattern Comprehension](https://arxiv.org/abs/2410.05298) is online.
+[Feb.
+2025] Our paper [How Do Large Language Models Understand Graph Patterns?
+A Benchmark for Graph Pattern Comprehension](https://arxiv.org/abs/2410.05298) got accepted by ICLR 2025.

 [Aug.
 2024] Our paper [Revisiting the Graph Reasoning Ability of Large Language Models: Case Studies in Translation, Connectivity and Shortest Path](https://arxiv.org/abs/2408.09529) is online.